Augustus Berkeley, 4th Earl of Berkeley

 Lieutenant-Colonel Augustus Berkeley, 4th Earl of Berkeley, KT (18 February 1715 – 9 January 1755) was the son of Vice-Admiral James Berkeley, 3rd Earl of Berkeley, and the former Lady Louisa Lennox.

 Biography

 He was made an ensign in the 1st Regiment of Foot Guards in November 1734, and succeeded his father on 17 August 1736 as 4th Earl of Berkeley, 12th Baron Berkeley and 4th Viscount Dursley.
 In 1737, he was created Lord Lieutenant of Gloucestershire and Constable of St. Briavel's Castle, offices which he held until his death, and was made lieutenant-colonel of the 2nd Regiment of Foot Guards.
 On 9 June 1739, he was invested as a knight of the Order of the Thistle.
 In October of that same year, the Foundling Hospital received its royal charter, a charity for which Berkeley was a founding governor.
+During the Jacobite rising of 1745, he raised the 72nd Regiment of Foot.